-A comprehensive survey of the Feb–April 2026 explosion: how "skills" became the npm of agentic AI — versioned, composable, marketplace-distributed, and autonomously evolving — and what an optimal architecture looks like.
+Skills became the npm of agentic AI in eight weeks.
+This is a survey of that explosion — and what an optimal architecture looks like.

-The conventional approach to agent capabilities was brute-force: stuff every tool schema, every instruction, every convention into the system prompt.
-This worked when agents had 5 tools and ran for 3 turns.
-It collapses entirely in 2026, where production systems connect 50-200 tools, run for hours, and coordinate across multiple agents.
-Three compounding problems make the old approach untenable:
+The old approach was brute-force: stuff every tool schema and instruction into the system prompt.
+This worked with 5 tools and 3 turns.
+It collapses at 50-200 tools running for hours across multiple agents.
+Four problems compound:

 Connecting three typical MCP servers (GitHub, Slack, Sentry) consumes ~94,000 tokens of schema overhead — 47% of a 200K window — before any conversation begins.
 The RAG-MCP benchmark shows tool selection accuracy drops from 84–95% at 49 tools to 0–20% at 741 tools.[1]